omidbachari/rack-work/rack.md

 - -> /
 ```

 The request made it to the server!
 But it appears we got a code 500 Internal Server Error response, because WEBrick tried to call #call on our app, which is not a method available to the Nil Class.
+The error has taught us what the server is expecting.
 Our app needs to be an object that has the #call method.

 Let's try to fix that in a hacky way.
 We're just going to follow the error and see where it takes us.
 When we have finished this part of the exercise, we'll stop being hacky.
 Here is what's in **app.rb** now.